prettydiff/wisdom/controversial_opinions.md

 **Most developers are scared to death of the DOM.**
 I mean horrifically terrified and would rather cut a finger off or switch careers for half the money.
 It is a phobia and its completely irrational.
-This is not a technology failure, it's a social failure.
+This is not a technology failure.
+It's a social failure of poor selection, faulty expectations, and inadequate training.

-There are some reasons for this and none of those reasons have anything to do with technology of the DOM itself, despite what these developers say.
+There are some reasons for this and none of those reasons have anything to do with technology of the DOM itself.
-This becomes self-evident when you confront developers about their fears as the responses are often some form of poorly misinformed assumptions and deflections that resemble narcissism.
+Many developers will attempt to argue to the contrary and those arguments are extremely interesting from a behavioral perspective, but from a logical and programming perspective they are typically extremely weak.
+As a form of dark entertainment play devil's advocate and encourage a developer to voice their concerns about this matter as a form of agreement.
+Watch for what they are actually trying to say with their vocal tone and body language versus the logic they express.

 First, front end developers are not properly trained by schools, businesses, boot camps, or just about anywhere else.
 That is a bad state of affairs for software.